andf-crl/workflow/README.md

 _Usage:_ `stage` from within the git repo you wish to stage.

-**NOTE**: not yet implemented
+**NOTE**: Not yet implemented

 ## review
 Commits your changes to git, and submits for code review using the MDB internal Rietveld tool.
 If the first round of CR, uses the new CR ID.
 If a subsequent round, re-uses the existing one.
 Requires locally storing the CR ID for now.

 _Usage:_ `review` from within the git repo you wish to submit.
+Ideally ran from the VS Code terminal in the workspace prepared for you by `workflow`

-**NOTE**: not yet implemented
+**NOTE**: Not yet implemented

 ## push
 Once LGTM has been obtained, submits the code as-is to Git Hub, and provides links to the next three web-based steps (PR in GitHub, Close JIRA, close CR).
 Also supports force-pushing with the `-f` flag.

 _Usage:_ `push` from within the git repo you wish to publish.
+Ideally ran from the VS Code terminal in the workspace prepared for you by `workflow`

-**NOTE**: not yet implemented
+**NOTE**: Not yet implemented

 # Supporting Tools
 Contains a collection of small support scripts.

 ## rebasefork
-Updates your forked copy of docs with the latest from upstream. `workflow` automatically fetches the latest state of upstream's `master` branch on run, so `rebasefork` only serves to save us time on `workflow`'s  initial clone & rebase.
+Updates your forked copy of docs with the latest from upstream. `workflow` automatically fetches the latest state of upstream's `master` branch each run, so `rebasefork` only serves to save us time on `workflow`'s  initial clone & rebase step.

 # Example workflow usage, using these tools:

-**Note**: several components not yet implemented
+**Note**: Several components not yet implemented

-1. `workflow DOC-12345-fix-typo-in-example`
+1. `workflow DOC-1234-fix-typo-in-example`

-2. In resulting VSCode window, edit appropriate RST and YAML files to address concerns raised in Jira ticket.
+2. In resulting VSCode window, edit appropriate Markdown files to address concerns raised in Jira ticket.

-3. `stage` within VSCode terminal to preview changes in web browser (via autobuilder)
+3. `stage` within VSCode terminal to preview changes via local Makefile staging

-4. Repeat steps 2 and 3 until ready for review.
+4. Repeat steps 2 and 3 until ready for review

-5. `review` from within the VSCode terminal to submit for CR when ready for feedback
+5. `review` from within the VSCode terminal to submit to Reviewable when ready for feedback

 6. One of:

-   - CR is returned with LGTM: `push` from within VSCode terminal to create PR
+   - CR is returned with LGTM: `push` from within VSCode terminal to create PR and open the resulting GH page

    - CR comes back with feedback.
-Repeat steps 4-5 (edit - `stage` - `review`).
+Repeat steps 2-5 (edit - `stage` - `review`)

 Occassionally, run `rebasefork`.